thofma/TestingSFC.jl/README.md

 julia> using Pkg; Pkg.add(url = "https://github.com/thofma/TestingSFC.jl", rev = "master")
 ```

-If [Magma](http://magma.maths.usyd.edu.au/) is availabe and it should be used for some runtime critical subroutines, run
+If [Magma](http://magma.maths.usyd.edu.au/) is available and it should be used for some runtime critical subroutines, run

 ```julia-repl
 julia> using Pkg; Pkg.add(url = "https://github.com/thofma/TestingSFC.jl", rev = "magma")